Author of Be Ready for Anything and Build a Better Pantry on a Budget online course

 “Wow, that’s a shame,” I said, playing along.
 “They’ll charge you an arm and a leg at the DMV.”

 I finally positioned myself to the point that I was between them and my child.
 Whether they’re 5 or 15, in moments when you fear for them, they are your precious child, and they are every age they ever have been and ever will be.
 Any person who has ever loved a child can easily imagine the relief I felt.
+I suddenly felt like I could breathe normally again.

-“You need to leave.”
+I said calmly and firmly, “You need to leave.”

 The bearded one looked hurt.
 The blonde one looked watchful.
 I still couldn’t get a good look at the driver.